epochpic/epochpic.github.io/content/documentation/input_deck/Input_deck_species.md

 "tracer" is currently accepted as an alias but this will be removed in version 5.0. "zero_current = F" is the default value.
 - `identify` - Used to identify the type of particle.
-Currently this is used primarily by the QED routines.
+Originally this was used for the QED routines, but it has since been adopted for other physics packages too.
 See [here][Input_deck_qed] for details.
 - `immobile` - Logical flag.
 If this parameter is set to "T" then the species will be ignored during the particle push.
 The default